GAurelG/How-To/Server_Administration.md

 Digital Ocean as a really nice guide on ssh lok for "digital ocean, ssh essential guide"

+#### Two factor autentication with ssh:

+a method to use google authenticator (TOTP) with ssh connection can be found at the [following link](https://sysconfig.org.uk/two-factor-authentication-with-ssh.html)
+It seems quite easy to implement.

 ### I have a domain name:

 I decided to use the gandi interface to redirect part of my domain name to the server.